- Home Page

 5. What group should a player register in?

-A) For 2016 DSP and Youth Recreational players, we recommend that you register again in DSP or Youth Recreational and indicate in the PowerUp System that you wish to tryout for competitive.
+A) For 2017 DSP and Youth Recreational players, we recommend that you register again in DSP or Youth Recreational and indicate in the PowerUp System that you wish to tryout for competitive.
 This will ensure that you are included in the tryouts at the competitive entry level.
 You should NOT register in both Competitive and DSP, this is definitely not required nor wanted.
+REMEMBER, the competitive registration dates are much earlier than DSP registration dates do register early.

 6- How will we be notified?